elabore-coop/0k-odoo-upgrade/README.md

 - add-ons we want to uninstall, whatever the reasons
 - add-ons to uninstall because they do not exist in the final Odoo docker image

-At the beginning of the process, the script compare the list of add-ons installed in the origin database, and the list of add-ons available in the `MODEL_FINAL_DATABASE`.
+At the beginning of the process, the script compare the list of add-ons installed in the origin database, and the list of add-ons available in the finlal Odoo docker image.

 The whole list of add-ons to uninstall is displayed, and needs a confirmation before starting the migration.